Marital Property Division in Connecticut

 Is fault a factor in the division of property in Connecticut?

 The cause of the breakdown of the marriage will be considered by the court in making its financial awards.
 If the fault is substantial and contributes to the breakdown of the marriage, the court may compensate the party not at fault by giving that party a greater portion of the marital assets than he or she would otherwise be awarded.
 The court will try to distribute the assets equitably as possible taking into consideration all of the relevant facts.
-To learn more about the laws concerning asset and debt division and to find out what to expect in your own case, contact our office now for a free initial consultation with a divorce lawyer from our team.
+To learn more about the laws concerning asset and debt division and to find out what to expect in your own case, contact our office now for an initial consultation with a divorce lawyer from our team.